SeanGol1/Dashboard/README.md

 Altogether, I wanted a neat place for all the info to be displayed while also getting some experience with different API's and Technologies.

 # Setup

+# Technologies
+### Front End
+The base language used for design is HTML and CSS.
+I used Bootstrap to organise the layout of the page and contents.
+There is also some javascript and jQuery used for functionality on the front end.

+### Back End
+I have used python for the back end as it works well on Raspberry Pi.
+I have used the flask library to run the website on.